quadraturin/tat/README.md

-# Paradiso Tabletop Audio Tool
+# tat: a Tabletop Audio Tool

-SvelteKit + Tauri app for running audio during tabletop games.
+An app for running audio during tabletop games.
+Also available on [itch](https://ultraparadiso.itch.io/tat).
+Originally by [Quadra](https://paradiso.zone).

+Built with Tauri and SvelteKit.